Angels star Ohtani out at least 3 weeks with elbow sprain

-MINNEAPOLIS — Shohei Ohtani was put on the disabled list by the Los Angeles Angels with a sprained ligament in his pitching elbow Friday, an ominous injury that will be re-evaluated in three weeks and brought the two-way Japanese sensation’s remarkable rookie season to at least a temporary halt.
+Shohei Ohtani has been put on the disabled list by the Los Angeles Angels with a sprained ligament in his pitching elbow, an ominous injury that will be re-evaluated in three weeks and brought the two-way Japanese sensation’s remarkable rookie season to at least a temporary halt.

 “We’re hopeful that he can,” general manager Billy Eppler said, “that this is completely treatable with the biologic prescription that the doctors recommend.”